daSmug/eberron-s2/README.md

 - Your character likely knows all this and then some: https://keith-baker.com/dm-common-knowledge/
 - Primo resource for looking things up in the Eberron setting: https://eberron.tiddlyhost.com/

+#### The Agency
+- Established just over a year ago as a division of the [King's Citadel](https://eberron.tiddlyhost.com/#King's%20Citadel) in Sharn.
+- Primary goal was to be an answer to the higher-powered monster threat of Daask, or any Cults, really anything that's beyond the capability of the Sharn Watch.
+- Stu's character is in charge of the Agency.
+- The Agency answers to [Knight-Marshal Banarak Tithon](https://eberron.tiddlyhost.com/#Banarak%20Tithon).
+- As an extension of the King's Citadel, the Agency has reach - likely similar to the FBI where they can come in and claim jurisdiction.

+#### Sharn
+- The Sharn Watch is fairly corrupt.
+They won't investigate things a noble doesn't want investigated, they'll be bribed by the Boromar Clan, they won't stick their neck out to help unless they've got a really solid reason to.
+	- The Blackened Book is a special division of the Sharn Watch who are less corrupt, and tend to deal with magical threats.
+- The Boromar Clan is an old halfling mafia that run a good portion of the city.
+They've even got elected officials and ties to the Dragonmarked Houses.